gamtiq/amd-proc-plugin/README.md

      can be a function, an object that has method with name `execute`, or a name of one of registered/configured procedures.
 * `loader` - `String` - default loader/plugin (without trailing exclamation sign) that should be used when loader is not specified inside resource name;
      the default value is `'text'`.
+* `paramSeparator` - String - separator for procedure parameters that are specified inside resource name;
+     the default value is `'^'`.
 * `proc` - `Object` - map of registered procedures; keys are names of procedures, values are corresponding procedures;
      procedure can be a function or an object that has method with name `execute`;
      the resource's content will be passed into the function/method to get the result that plugin will return.